lfit/releng-docs/docs/environment-overview.rst

 Code contributed to a project as seed needs to meet the following criteria:

 #.
-The code must pass any required Intelectual Property Review (IPR) that is
+The code must pass any required Intellectual Property Review (IPR) that is
    in use by the project

 #.
 The code must pass any licensing requirements related to the licensing used